GeoBigData/gbdx-training/README.md

 # TO-DO in preparation for GBDX Training

 ## GBDX Credentials
-Please email GBDX-Support@digitalglobe.com for credentials or sign up for a free evaluation account via the [GBDX Web App](https://gbdx.geobigdata.io/login) and ensure that your credentials allow you to successfully log in
+Please email GBDX-Support@digitalglobe.com for credentials or sign up for a free evaluation account via the [GBDX Web App](https://gbdx.geobigdata.io/login) and ensure that your credentials allow you to successfully log in.

 ## Postman
 Postman is a HTTP client that allows you to test API requests and create collections of frequently-used requests.
-Follow the instructions from [this GBDX University tutorial](http://gbdxdocs.digitalglobe.com/docs/postman-instructions-collections) to install Postman, set up your environment, and import GBDX postman collections
+Follow the instructions from [this GBDX University tutorial](http://gbdxdocs.digitalglobe.com/docs/postman-instructions-collections) to install Postman, set up your environment, and import GBDX postman collections.

 ## gbdxtools

-gbdxtools is a pip-installable python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery
+gbdxtools is a pip-installable python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery.

 Install [Python](https://www.python.org/) and [Pip](https://pip.pypa.io/en/stable/installing/) before installing gbdxtools.
 Alternatively, the [Anaconda](https://jupyter.readthedocs.io/en/latest/install.html) distribution installs Python, Pip, Jupyter, and IPython.
-By installing Anaconda, you will have the option to follow the gbdxtools demo through the provided Jupyter Notebook (sample python code is also provided)
+Installing Anaconda will allow you to learn gbdxtools through the provided Jupyter Notebook, although sample python code is also provided.

 gbdxtools is easy to install via pip
   ```